Types of Financial Aid

 Mass Grant: The Mass Grant is a need-based grant from the state of Massachusetts that is based on the student’s Expected Family Contribution (as determined by the FAFSA) and residency.
 Students must be enrolled full-time (12+ credits) and complete by the FAFSA by May 1st to qualify.
 Students with a prior Bachelor’s Degree do not qualify for the Mass Grant.

-Massachusetts Gilbert Grant: The Gilbert Grant is a need-based grant from the status of Massachusetts.
+Massachusetts Gilbert Grant: The Gilbert Grant is a need-based grant from the state of Massachusetts.
 Funds are limited and awarded to students who are enrolled full-time (12+ credits) and are Massachusetts residents.
 Students with a prior Bachelor’s Degree do not qualify for the Gilbert Grant.

 Massachusetts Part-Time Grant: The Massachusetts Part-Time Grant is awarded on a funds-available basis to Massachusetts residents who are enrolled part-time (6-11 credits).
 Students with a prior Bachelor’s Degree do not qualify for the Massachusetts Part-Time Grant.